zhiming99/rpc-frmwrk/README.md

 ---
 [`Sun 26 Apr 2020 06:19:24 PM Beijing`]
 1. Added an article [`how to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) to the wiki.
+2. The next to do could be either `Python support` or `Authentication and access control`.
+Not decided yet.

 [`Fri 24 Apr 2020 08:15:48 PM Beijing`]
 1. Fixed some major bugs.
 There are still two or three known bugs, but multihop support is near complete.